 In Carpinteria, the highest jobs proximity scores are found in the eastern half of the city (Figure D-21) while higher economic opportunity scores vary considerably depending on location.
-Small pockets of Most of the city received less positive economic outcomes are found in the central and western portions of the city, as seen in scores as seen in Figure D-22.
+Most of the city received less positive economic scores as seen in Figure D-22.
 The City does not have data that clearly explains the reason for the lower economic scores.
 In general, there are fewer job opportunities in Carpinteria than in the nearby cities of Santa Barbara and Goleta.
 The lower cost of housing in Carpinteria relative to these other areas has resulted in some Carpinteria residents commuting to jobs in other cities.

 As discussed in the Housing Needs Assessment, approximately 24% of the city's working residents were employed in educational services, health care and social assistance occupations (Table I-9).
-Other industries with relatively high employment in Carpinteria included Professional, Scientific, Management, Administrative and Waste Management (13%), and Other Services (10%).
+Other industries with relatively high employment in Carpinteria included

+Professional, Scientific, Management, Administrative and Waste Management (13%), and Other Services (10%).

-Figure D-18.-19 Jobs Proximity Index - Santa Barbara County
+Figure D-19 Jobs Proximity Index - Santa Barbara County

-Figure D-18-20 TCAC Economic Opportunity - Santa Barbara County d.
-Transportation Opportunities
+Figure D-20 TCAC Economic Opportunity - Santa Barbara County